-Under the exclusive license agreement, we were granted an exclusive, royalty-bearing, sublicensable license to develop, make, have made, use, sell, offer for sale and import products that are covered by the licensed patents (as described below).
-The territory of the license is worldwide and the field of the license is for treatment or prevention of bacterial infections caused by Staphylococcus aureus including MRSA and bacterial virulence.
+Under the exclusive license agreements, we were granted an exclusive, royalty-bearing, sublicensable licenses to develop, make, have made, use, sell, offer for sale and import products that are covered by the licensed patents (as described below).
+The territory of the licenses is worldwide and the field of the licenses is for treatment or prevention of bacterial infections caused by Staphylococcus aureus including MRSA and bacterial virulence.

-We paid an upfront fee upon entering into the license agreement.
+We paid an upfront fee upon entering into the license agreements.
 We are required to pay less than 10% of the net sales of the licensed products sold by us or our affiliates as royalties, as well as a low teens percentage of sublicense royalties that we receive from our sublicensees, if any.
 In addition, we agreed to pay to the licensor aggregate regulatory milestones of up to US\$1 million subject to the following achievements: submission of investigational new drug application; completion of phase 1, 2 and 3 clinical trials; and submission of new drug application; grant of regulatory approval.
-We also agreed to pay to the licensor aggregate sales millstones of up to US\$7.8 million subject to the following achievement: first commercial sale; and annual net sales exceeding US\$100 million in one jurisdiction.
+We also agreed to pay to the licensor aggregate sales milestones of up to US\$7.8 million subject to the following achievement: first commercial sale; and annual net sales exceeding US\$100 million in one jurisdiction.

-Pursuant to the license agreement, Acticule became the exclusive licensee of 1 pending U.S. non-provisional patent application and 1 PCT application.
-With respect to the PCT application, we plan to enter national phase in member states of the EPO, in PRC and other jurisdictions before the deadline on January 23, 2021.
-The claimed inventions are described as: "Compounds and Methods for the Treatment of Staphylococcal Infections."
+Pursuant to the license agreements, Acticule became the exclusive licensee of 2 pending U.S. non-provisional patent applications and 2 PCT applications.
+With respect to the PCT applications, we plan to enter national phase in member states of the EPO, in PRC and other jurisdictions before the deadline on January 23, 2021.
+The claimed inventions are described as: "Compounds Affecting Pigment Production and Methods for Treatment of Bacterial Diseases."

-Acticule has the right to grant sublicenses to third parties under the license agreement without prior approval from Versitech Limited and to assign the agreement to any successor to the business related to the license.
-In the event that Acticule makes an improvement to the licensed technologies, so long as the improvement does not incorporate any licensed patent, Acticule will be the owner to such improvement, subject to a non-exclusive royalty-free license being granted back to Versitech Limited for academic and research purposes only.
+Acticule has the right to grant sublicenses to third parties under the license agreements without prior approval from Versitech Limited and to assign the agreements to any successor to the business related to the licenses.
+In the event that Acticule makes an improvement to the licensed technologies, so long as the improvement does not incorporate any licensed patents, Acticule will be the owner to such improvement, subject to a non-exclusive royalty-free license being granted back to Versitech Limited for academic and research purposes only.

-The exclusive license agreement shall be in effect until the expiration of all licensed patents (please refer to the patent expiration dates under "Our Business - Intellectual Property").
-Acticule may terminate the license at any time with 6-month written notice in advance.
-Either party may terminate the agreement upon a material breach by other party.
+The exclusive license agreements shall be in effect until the expiration of all licensed patents.
+Acticule may terminate the licenses at any time with 6-month written notice in advance.
+Either party may terminate the agreements upon a material breach by other party.